mikolasan/mikolasan.github.io/src/markdown/ai/unsupervised-image-classification-with-gan.md

 ### Discriminator

 Takes an image and classifies it as a real or fake.
+Technically this is an **encoder**.

 ```
 Discriminator(